Fearful US residents in Afghanistan hiding out from Taliban

 The Taliban government has promised to let Americans and Afghans with proper travel documents leave the country and to not retaliate against those who helped the United States.
 But U.N. human rights chief Michelle Bachelet said there is evidence they are not keeping their word.
 She warned Monday that the country had entered a “new and perilous phase,” and cited credible reports of reprisal killings of Afghan military members and allegations of the Taliban hunting house-to-house for former government officials and people who cooperated with U.S. military and U.S. companies.

 AP reporters in Afghanistan are not aware of any U.S. citizens or green card holders being picked up or arrested by the Taliban.
-But they have confirmed that several Afghans who worked for the previous government and military were taken in for questioning recently and released.
+But they have confirmed that several Afghans who worked for the previous government and military were taken in for questioning recently.

 The California family, which includes a 9-year-old girl and two boys, ages 8 and 6, say they have been on the run for the past two weeks after the Taliban knocked on the door of their relative’s apartment asking about the Americans staying there.